-As appliances get older, they may continue to perform their function, but start to develop small faults which impact how well they work, or how convenient they are to use.
-In these cases, it's worth weighing up the costs and benefits of repairing, replacing, or sticking it out.
+As appliances get older, they may continue to perform their function, but start to develop small faults that impact how well they work, or how convenient they are to use.
+When this happens, it's worth weighing up the costs and benefits of repairing, replacing, or sticking it out.

-"Replacing the light on your microwave can easily cost $50–100, when you can buy a new CHOICE recommended microwave for under $50," he says.
+"Replacing the light on your microwave can easily cost $50 to $100, when you can buy a new microwave that we've recommended for under $50," he says.

 More serious faults

-However, some faults can become a little more inconvenient, like a kettle that needs to be manually taken off the boil or a toaster that only toasts on one side.
+Some faults can become a little more inconvenient, like a kettle that needs to be manually taken off the boil, or a toaster that only toasts on one side.

 While these appliances can still technically perform their function, they're also fairly cheap to buy, so for most people it's probably worth upgrading once they get to that point

-If your kitchen appliance can no longer perform its function, you may be wondering if it's worth repairing it, or if it makes more sense to simply buy a new one.
-The answer varies depending on the quality and type of appliance and how old it is.
+If your kitchen appliance can no longer perform its function, you may be wondering if it's worth repairing it.
+The answer varies depending on the quality and type of appliance, and how old it is.

-Smaller benchtop appliances such as kettles, toasters and sandwich presses are rarely worth repairing once they are outside warranty.
+- Smaller benchtop appliances such as kettles, toasters and sandwich presses are rarely worth repairing once they're outside warranty.